Cloud Composer 1 | Cloud Composer 2

 Allowing the DAG processor manager (the part of the scheduler that processes DAG files) to use only a limited number of threads might impact your DAG parse time.

-To solve the issue, apply the following changes to the airflow.cfg configuration file:
+To solve the issue, override the following Airflow configuration options:

 max_threads